 Quality assurance and quality control are two aspects of quality management.
 Whereas some quality assurance and quality control activities are interrelated, the two are defined differently.
-Quality assurance could be defined as "part of quality management focused on providing confidence that quality requirements will be fulfilled".
-The confidence provided by quality assurance twofold-internally to management is and externally to customers.
+Quality assurance could be defined as "part of quality management confidence provided by quality assurance twofold-internally to management externally to customers.
 Quality control could be defined as "part of quality management focused on fulfilling quality requirements".
 While quality assurance is related to how a process is performed or how a product is made, quality control is more the inspection aspect of quality management.
 An alternate definition for quality assurance is "the operational techniques and activities used to fulfill requirements for quality."
 The product may be shipped from a quarantine site, there must be a system to ensure that the product does not enter the market until QC is approved.
 Therefore, it is necessary to determine a temporary policy, test workers with suspected positive symptoms, and examine the supply chain of raw materials for products prepared with a thermal process below 70 °C of food facilities [60, 70].
 Food manufacturers must coordinate with local health authorities and be able to provide accurate and timely information at any time and place.
 Re-testing of raw materials is allowed depending on the sensitivity of the materials as well as the quality control strategy of the final product and the release date [80].
 The inspection should be carried out regularly and focus on data integrity in GMP inspections and ensure that all data related to "safety, efficacy, and quality" are "safe and accurate".
 Computer output should be paid attention in terms of "checking accuracy", proving and completing backup of unwanted changes, deleting or disappearing, and "special" timely "documentary activities.
-In case of non-compliance, FDA must inform organizations about the punishment and its consequences; also, companies must provide a written action plan within 15 days and immediately implement their plan ^[81].
-There should be a penalty approach in the warning letters in the organization's official announcements for identified serious violations, unless the company quickly and extensively modifies problems and hazards ^[82].
+In case of non-compliance, FDA must inform organizations about the punishment and its consequences; also, companies must provide a written action plan within 15 days and immediately implement their plan [81].